Villa Poppaea: Frescoes

 Like many of the frescoes that were preserved due to the eruption of Mount Vesuvius, those decorating the walls of the Villa Poppaea are striking both in form and in colour.

-The Villa's earliest frescoes are some of the best examples of the illusionistic Second Style, while later renovations and additions are marked by comparably high-quality paintings of the Third and Fourth Styles.
-The Second Style frescoes, also called the Architectural Style BC, include feigned architectural features such as trompe-l'œil windows, doors, and painted columns and date to ca. 90-25.
+The Villa's earliest frescoes are some of the best examples of the illusionistic Second Style, while later renovations and additions are marked by high-quality paintings of the Third and Fourth Styles.
+The Second Style frescoes, also called the Architectural Style BC, include feigned architectural features such as trompe-l'œil windows, doors, and painted columns.
+The Second Style paintings in the Villa Poppaea date to around 60-50 BC, and are found in five of the villa's rooms.
+These have been identified as from the "Boscoreale workshop", artists working in and around the Bay of Naples around 50 BC, through pigment analysis and stylistic comparisons.